Home

 • "But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel."

-The principle is that our family should never be made to suffer because of our lack of planning or provision.
-In Biblical days, when one died, all that needed to be done was to prepare them, take them out and bury them in the ground or a cave.
+Why provide for his own, and specially for those of his own house, if doing so means we don't have faith that God will do it?
+Of course, that makes no sense.
+The principle is that our family should never be made to suffer because of our lack of planning and provision.
+Throughout history, when someone died, all that needed to be done was to prepare them, take them out and bury them in the ground or in a cave.
 Today, things are a lot more complicated.
-In most places it is illegal, and you can't just take someone out and bury them.
-And that means substantial money is required, which is not just going to drop out of the sky miraculously.
-God most certainly takes care of His people, but that doesn't mean that He expects them to throw up their hands looking for miracles.
+In fact, in most civilized places that is illegal, and you can't just take someone out to a field and bury them.
+That means substantial money is required, which is not just going to drop out of the sky miraculously.
+God most certainly takes care of His people, but that doesn't mean that He expects them to throw up their hands and look for supernatural miracles.
 I believe that insurance is a part of a Christian's Biblical responsibility to provide for those who are dependent on them.
-It is simply a legal way for Christians to provide for their family in tragic circumstances.
-In fact, the more people making these deposits in the insurance collective, the more it helps one another in times of calamity and misfortune through this common fund.
+It is simply a legal and prudent way for Christians to provide for their family in tragic circumstances.
+In fact, the more people make these deposits in the insurance collective, the more we help one another in times of calamity and misfortune through this common fund.
 So we should not be misled by those who think preparing for times of need is somehow not trusting in God.
-Insurance is not a lack of faith, nor a lack of trust.
-I believe that insurance honors God because it allows us to care for our family and the church.
-In other words, instead of the great financial need being placed on the family or Church (1 Timothy 5:8), we handle our own finances and take care of our own financial responsibility rather than burden Church or family.
+I believe that insurance honors God because it allows us to care for both our families and places no undue burden on the church.
+In other words, instead of the great financial need being left for family (1st Timothy 5:8), we handle our own finances and take care of our own Family's financial responsibility.
 How could that possibly be unbiblical?
 The Godly act is to take precautions from potential dangers:

 Proverbs 27:12